Patients Starting Treatment:

 - A joint US-French study(DFCI/IFM 2009) is evaluating VRD +/- stem cell transplant, with additional VRD (consolidation) and Revlimid maintenance therapy.

 A large phase III trial is comparing two proteasome inhibitors—Velcade or Kyprolis (carfilzomib)—in combination with Revlimid-low-dose dexamethasone (VRd vs. CRd) as frontline therapy.
-This trial is set to begin enrollment.

 The addition of the chemotherapy agent cyclophosphamide to Velcade-dex has been shown to improve response rates.
 Velcade-cyclophosphamide-dex (CyBorD or VCD) is one of several preferred options for frontline therapy in transplant candidates listed in current treatment guidelines.
 This recommendation is based on the high response rates and rapid responses seen in three phase II trials: